lisongxu/CSCE156-Lab-Java-File/readme.md

 ## 2. Strings & File I/O

-You will familiarize yourself with strings and file input/output by completing two Java programs.

-The first program involves processing a DNA nucleotide sequence (a string consisting of the characters A, G, C, and T standing for the nucleobases adenine, guanine, cytosine, and thymine).
-A common operation on DNA is searching for and counting the number of instances of a particular subsequence.
-For example, in the following DNA sequence, `TAGAAAAGGGAAAGATAGT` the subsequence `TAG` appears twice.
-Your activity will involve processing a file containing a nucleotide sequence of the H1N1 flu virus and counting the number of instances of various subsequences.

-The second program involves processing a file containing formatted data.
+The program involves processing a file containing formatted data.
 Specifically, you will process a file containing the win/loss records of National League baseball Teams from the 2011 season.
 The file is formatted as follows: each line contains the win/loss record of a single